ebkarlson404/CreationKitAuditTool/README.md

 The specifics of how these translation files are created can be found in Bethesda's Verified Creators Wiki.

+Note that as of Starfield version 1.15.222 if one localizes one's plugin one must supply string translation files for *all languages supported by Starfield*.
+If one ships one's plugin with no translation files for a particular language, players who run Starfield in that language will get "string not found" messages where there should have been translated text.
+Starfield will not fall back to a default language for localized strings when the string translation file is missing.

 ### Localized Voices
 If one's plugin has voice audio files (found in `Starfield\Data\Sound\Voice\<modname>.esp`), one can package language-specific alternatives for those voice files.
 While this process is not documented and not supported as of version 1.15.222 of the Starfield Creation Kit, one can manage and pack these